Order $p$ quantum Wasserstein distances from couplings: Applications

-In other words, the chance of two Haar-random pure states on $n$ qubits being less than exponentially far apart in the complexity geometry distance becomes exponentially small as $n$ tends towards infinity.
+\end{cor} \begin{proof} The proof is technical and not particularly instructive, so has been placed in Appendix~\ref{appendix:approx_complexity_allgates_high}. \end{proof} In other words, the chance of two independent low-rank states on $n$ qubits being less than exponentially far apart in the complexity geometry quantum Wassterstein distance becomes exponentially small as $n$ tends towards infinity.

+As far as we are aware, no such link between Wasserstein distances and circuit complexity has been made in the classical case due to the discreteness of classical circuits.
+In particular, such comments on the computational complexity cannot ever be made from a classical point of view, as the maximum classical computational complexity between any two $n$-bit strings is at most $n$, whereas the quantum computational complexity between any two $n$-qubit states is, in general, exponential in $n$.
+Statements which accurately quantify the computational complexity between mixed quantum states will always require quantum tools, which again points to the importance of the $W_p^C$ distances.

+The first-order Wasserstein distance of \cite{de2020quantum} has been used in the quantum setting to give lower bounds on the circuit complexity of shallow random quantum circuits \cite{li2022wasserstein}, though, just as from the classical point of view, the bound $\norm{\rho - \sigma}_{W_1^H} \leq n$ greatly restricts the effectiveness of this lower bound.
+The results are only significant for circuits with a number of gates linear in the number of qubits, as the maximum lower bound possible using $\norm{ \cdot }_{W_1^H}$ is $n$.
+One potential application of $W_p^C$ could be to extend this result to give lower bounds on the circuit complexity of random quantum circuits of arbitrary depth, as it does not suffer from this linear constraint.